Header image redox: atoms fighting over electrons in reactions.

 oxygen O2(g) + 4e → 2O2-(aq)

-Cartoon image to show defintions for oxidising and reducing agents There are other common oxidising agents such as acidified potassium permanganate, acidified potassium dichromate, hydrogen peroxide and concentrated sulfuric acid.
-The half equations for these reduction reactions are a little more complicated but easy to work out if you follow some simple rules; as set out below:
+There are other oxidising agents which are commonly used in the lab such as acidified potassium permanganate, acidified potassium dichromate, hydrogen peroxide and concentrated sulfuric acid.
+The half-equations for the reduction reactions that take place when these oxidising agents are used are a little more complicated than the ones shown in the table above, but they are easy to work out if you follow some simple rules, such as those set out below:

 Example 1 - potassium dichromate

-Acidified potassium dichromate is a very common oxidising agent used in chemistry.
-Potassium dichromate is a bright orange solid which being a salt of a group I metal is soluble in water; it dissolves to form a bright orange solution as shown in the image below.
-The formula for potassium dichromate is K2Cr2O72-.
-The chromium ion in the dichromate ion has an oxidation state of +6; the highest possible for a chromium ion, this makes it an excellent oxidising agent.
-The ability of the dichromate ion to act as an oxidising agent requires the presence of a dilute acid, sulfuric acid is a suitable acid to use here since the dichromate ion is not a powerful enough oxidising agent to oxidise it, as it would for example if you used hydrochloric acid instead.
+Acidified potassium dichromate is a very common oxidising agent used in the chemistry lab.
+Potassium dichromate is a bright orange solid which, being a salt of a group I metal, is soluble in water; it dissolves to form a bright orange coloured solution as shown in the image below.
+The formula for potassium dichromate is K2Cr2O7 (the oxidising species is the dichromate ion; Cr2O72-).
+The chromium in the dichromate ion has an oxidation state of +6; the highest common oxidation state for chromium, which makes it an excellent oxidising agent.
+The ability of the dichromate ion to act as an oxidising agent requires the presence of a dilute acid.
+Sulfuric acid is suitable because the dichromate ion is not able to oxidise sulfate ions, whereas if hydrochloric acid was used instead this would lead to the oxidation of the chloride ions (Cl-) present in the hydrochloric acid and this would produce chlorine gas.

 Acidified potassium dichromate is an excellent oxidising agent.
-Potassium dichromate is a toxic bright oranage solid.
+Potassium dichromate is a toxic bright orange solid.

 When the dichromate ion oxidises a substance the orange dichromate ion is reduced to form the green Cr3+ ion as shown in the image below:

-The orange dichromate ion changes to a green colour change when it is reduced
+The orange dichromate ion changes to a green colour when it is reduced

 The equation for reduction of the dichromate ion could be written as:

-The oxidation state of the chromium in dichromate is +6 and it gains 3 electrons to form the Cr3+ ion when it is reduced, now the Cr3+ obviously has an oxidation state of +3.
+The oxidation state of the chromium in dichromate is +6 and it gains 3 electrons to form the Cr3+ ion when it is reduced; now there are two chromium atoms so a total of 6 electrons is needed here.
 However the reduction equation above is not balanced in terms of the atoms present or the charges present on both sides of the equation.
 There are a number of simple steps we can take to balance this equation:

 reduction reaction: Cr2O72- + 14H+ + 6e2Cr3+ + 7H2O